gallargit/Sql2SqlCloner/README.md

 My guess is that the first time they are not copied because the packages have not been downloaded yet, and I could not figure out a way to force package download.
 If you first build; then rebuild the project, they will be copied and everything will work.
 But since this is annoying and inconvenient a quick workaround has been made in the `Loader.cs` file.
 If the DLLs are not present, they will be copied at runtime from the `packages` folder.

 - Packages Microsoft.SqlServer.SqlManagementObjects, Microsoft.Data.SqlClient and Microsoft.Data.SqlClient.SNI version 5.1.x break compatibility with SQL Server 2005, hence they will not be updated.
-As Microsoft.SqlServer.SqlManagementObjects is dependent on them, it won't be updated as well
+As Microsoft.SqlServer.SqlManagementObjects is dependent on them, it won't be updated as well.
+  When updated the TLS library defaults to 1.2, which is not supported by older SQL versions, throwing the following error: A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - An existing connection was forcibly closed by the remote host.

 # New Experimental Features
 * Ability to decrypt encrypted objects using DAC connection.
 Triggers and functions do not work.